 In January 2003, the Company entered into a venture agreement with P&G related to the Company's Glad [®] bags, wraps and containers business.
-In connection with this agreement, P&G provides research and development support to the Glad [®] business.
-The agreement with P&G will expire in January 2023 unless the parties agree, on or prior to January 2018, to extend the term of the agreement for another 10 years or agree to take some other relevant action.

-Unless extended, the agreement will require the Company to purchase P&G's 20% interest in January 2023 for cash at fair value as established by predetermined valuation procedures.
-As of June 30, 2017, the estimated fair value of P&G's interest was \$458 million, of which \$317 million has been recognized by the Company and is reflected in Other liabilities in the Company's June 30, 2017 Consolidated Balance Sheet.
+In connection with this agreement, P&G provides research and development support to the Glad ® business.
+The agreement with P&G was extended in December 2017 and the agreement will now expire in January 2026 unless the parties agree to further extend the term.
+The agreement requires the Company to purchase P&G's 20% interest at the expiration of its term for cash at fair value as established by predetermined valuation procedures.
+As of June 30, 2018 and June 30, 2017, the estimated fair value of P&G's interest was \$631 million and \$458 million, respectively, of which \$341 million and \$317 million, respectively, has been recognized by the Company and is reflected in Other liabilities in the Company's Condensed Consolidated Balance Sheet (Unaudited).
 The difference between the estimated fair value and the amount recognized, and any future changes in the fair value of P&G's interest, is charged to Cost of products sold in accordance with the effective interest method over the remaining life of the agreement.
-The estimated fair value of P&G's interest increased significantly over the past several years and may continue to change up until any such purchase by the Company of P&G's interest.
-Any additional significant increases in the fair value of such interest may adversely affect the Company's net earnings and future cash flow.
+The estimated fair value of P&G's interest, which has increased significantly over the past several years, increased by \$173 million from June 30, 2017 to June 30, 2018, primarily as a result of the enactment of the Tax Act and the extension of the venture agreement with, and the related R&D support provided by, P&G, and may continue to change up until any such purchase by the Company of P&G's interest.
+The key assumptions and estimates used to arrive at the estimated fair value include, but are not limited to, tax rates, the rate at which future cash flows are discounted (discount rate), commodity prices, future volume estimates, net sales and expense growth rates, changes in working capital, capital expenditures, foreign exchange rates, inflation and perpetuity growth rates.
+Any changes in such assumptions or estimates could significantly affect such estimated fair value and, accordingly, the value of the Company's repurchase obligation and may adversely affect the Company's net earnings up until any such purchase and cash flow at the time of any such purchase.
+For additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 9 of Notes to Consolidated Financial Statements in Exhibit 99.1.